-During the abstract selection process the OSOT Conference Planning Team considers the following 12 points as a guide.
+During the abstract selection process the OSOT Conference Planning Team considers the following 11 points as a guide.
 We strongly recommend that you ensure your abstract satisfies these points.

-- 1. Does the abstract capture the interest of a potential conference/workshop attendee? - 2.
+- Does the abstract capture the interest of a potential conference/workshop attendee? - 2.
 Is the abstract well written in terms of language, grammar, etc.? - 3.
 Does the abstract engage the reader by telling them what the workshop/poster is about and why they should attend? - 4.
 Does the abstract title describe the subject being written about?
 Is it catchy? - 5.
 Does the abstract make a clear statement of the topic of the paper and the research question if appropriate? - 6.
 If presenting research findings, does the abstract say how the research was/is being undertaken? - 7.
 Does the abstract indicate the value of the material to be presented for OTs and to whom in particular it will be of use?

 - 8. Does the abstract sufficiently relate the focus of the workshop to the theme of the Conference? - 9.
 Is the proposed format of the workshop clear?
 Does the proposed format appear appropriate and practical for the timeframe, venue, etc. - 10.
-Does the abstract identify an intent to address knowledge translation strategies to support participants' ability to integrate their new learning into their practice, their program planning or professional perspectives? - 11.
-Are the speaker(s) skills profiled to attract participants? - 12.
-Does the abstract conform to the word limit of 250 words?
+Are the speaker(s) skills profiled to attract participants? - 11.
+Does the abstract conform to the word limit of 300 to 500 words?